Kings roll past Spurs, extend winning streak to 4 games - WHIZ News

 SAN ANTONIO (AP) — Harrison Barnes scored 29 points, Domantas Sabonis had 18 points and 18 rebounds, and the Sacramento Kings extended their winning streak to four games with a 132-119 win over the San Antonio Spurs on Sunday night.

-San Antonio, which has lost four straight, was led by Jakob Poeltl’s 23 points.
-Josh Richardson added 21 points and Keldon Johnson had 20.
+Jakob Poeltl led San Antonio with 23 points, Josh Richardson added 21 points and Keldon Johnson had 20.

+“I think we are all aware that this is a learning season for us,” Poeltl said.
+“Even for the guys that have a little bit more experience, a lot of us have different goals trying to do different things out there.
+It’s a learning experience for all of us.”

 The Kings outscored the Spurs 39-26 in the third quarter as a large group of their fans serenaded them with chants of “Sac-ra-mento!”
 The Spurs were limited to nine field goals while the Kings shot 60% from the field.

+“Against them, we make too many mistakes,” San Antonio coach Gregg Popovich said.
+“It’s a lot easier to score when you make stops.”

-San Antonio hit three consecutive 3-pointers in cutting a 12-point deficit to 111-106 four minutes into the final quarter.
-Johnson capped the run with consecutive 3-pointers, but air-balled his next attempt as the King extended their lead to 115-106.
+San Antonio did rally, hitting three consecutive 3-pointers in cutting a 12-point deficit to 111-106 four minutes into the final quarter.
+Johnson capped the run with consecutive 3-pointers, but air-balled his next attempt and the Kings extended their lead to 115-106.

-The Spurs did not suffer a hangover from the historic evening, getting off to a fast start against the Kings.

-San Antonio had 38 points in the first half, 14 from Poeltl.

 TIP-INS